Now Reading

 SAVORY

 Savory is the heart of a cheese board.
 I love a few salty olives and pickled peppers to add color and easy nibbles between bites of cheese.
-Castello’s Extra Creamy Danish Blue Cheese is a savory / umami explosion that gives the board some variety.
-I could eat blue cheese every day and never get tired of it, but Frank is more easily sold on a crumbly, tangy cheese like aged Havarti.
+Blue Cheese is a savory umami explosion that gives the board some variety.
+I could eat blue cheese every day and never get tired of it, but my husband is more easily sold on a crumbly, tangy cheese like gruyere or parmesan.
 It has these tiny, tangy salt crystals that sort of pop when you crunch them.

 SWEET

 A bit of sweetness really helps to bring out the flavors of the cheese.
 I love to assemble the perfect bite with a cracker + cheese + dollop of honey.
 Grapes and pears or other fall fruit add a sweet, fresh bite too.
-As does a spoonful of sweet and spicy red pepper jelly (recipe below).
-We found candied walnuts in the produce section at our grocery store which were so good that they lasted all of two minutes after we finished the photo shoot of this board, but regular walnuts would be a great addition as well.
+As does a spoonful of sweet and spicy red pepper jelly, for which you have the recipe below.
+It adds a sweetness, but also a slight spicy kick to each bite and it pairs incredibly well with the saltiness of the cheeses.

 See Also